pschmitt/schmitt.co-content/apache-subdomain.md

         ServerName  sub.schmitt.co
     </VirtualHost>

-This defines a subdomain whose server root is located at `/srv/http/subdomain`.
+This defines a subdomain whose root is located at `/srv/http/subdomain`.

 In order to make our server aware of this subdomain one last step is necessary, namely an entry in `/etc/hosts`: